Mental Health Trends Among Gen Z and Millennials: A Neuroscientific Perspective

 Psychological Resilience

 Building psychological resilience is crucial in coping with global events.
 Resilience involves the ability to adapt to adversity and bounce back from difficult experiences.
-Mental health professionals can play a vital role in helping individuals develop resilience through therapy, support groups, and other interventions.
+Mental health professionals can play a vital role in helping individuals develop resilience through professional support, support groups, and other interventions.

 Mental Health Statistics